Neck & Back

 A lower-back surgery that replaces a damaged disk with an implant that is held in place with screws to provide more strength and stability after bone grafts heal.

-Texas Health Rockwall is proud to be one of the few hospitals in the area that provides anesthesia services by board certified medical doctors 24 hours a day, 7 days a week.
+Texas Health Rockwall is proud to be one of the few hospitals in the area that provides anesthesia services by board-certified medical doctors 24 hours a day, seven days a week.
 At Texas Health Rockwall, patient safety and comfort come first for the care you want, quality you need and the service you deserve.